Memphis Mafia: Origin of the nickname

 Around the mid '60s, the media dubbed these people the "Memphis Mafia".
 This first referred to their image, as they usually cruised the city in black mohair suits and dark sunglasses.
 According to one account, a crowd of people in front of the Riviera Hotel watched as two big black limousines arrived.
 Elvis and his friends got out of the two cars and someone in the crowd yelled, "Who are they, the Mafia?" and a newspaper reporter picked up the story.
 The Memphis Mafia members themselves say on their website that Elvis liked the name and it stuck.
 These original Memphis Mafia members at the time the phrase was coined were cousins Sonny West, and Red West, as well as Billy Smith, and Charlie Hodge, among others.

 The initials TCB

 Around 1970, Presley and his friends and employees adopted the acronym TCB which stood for "Taking Care of Business".
 Presley had the tail of his private jet painted with a lightning bolt and the initials "TCB", and he gave away gold and diamond chain necklaces with TCB logos as gifts.
 Women working in his entourage were given TLC jewelry for "Tender Loving Care".
 He commissioned the TCB jewelry in 1971 as a gift for the men working for him.
 Elvis' wife Priscilla helped with the creation of this logo on a flight through stormy conditions.
 A lightning bolt flashed across the sky in front of them, and Elvis took inspiration from it.
 Priscilla sketched out the design on note paper, positioning the letters and lightning bolt in various ways before they found what they liked.
-Known for his extravagant jewelry (including the Aloha ring, the Maltese Cross, and the Lion necklace), Presley would later wear his most well-known piece, the TCB ring.
-Created by his personal jeweler Lowell Hays, the gold diamond and onyx ring is now on display at Graceland.